toscafy/toscafy/README.md

 }
 ```

-Built-in functions can be included at any position in the `csarspec.json` file.
+Built-in functions can be included at any position in the `csarspec.json` file where an arbitrary value would be allowed.
 Currently, the following built-in functions are provided:

 * `$toscafy.fetchAsFile` fetches a remote file and adds it to the generated CSAR as `filename`